 Viña del Mar to Santiago

 In the morning, start by catching a bus from Viña del Mar to Santiago Parajitos.
 Buses leave frequently, but you’ll want to check the schedule against your flight times.
-If you select an early flight, buses may not be running, so keep an eye on it.
-My flight from Santiago left at 11:20 am and I caught a 5:55 am bus from Viña del Mar.
+If you select an early flight, buses may not be running at the time you need to leave, so keep an eye on it.
+Remember, it’s an hour and a half bus ride from Viña del Mar to Santiago, another 20 to 30 minutes to transfer to the airport, and then you still need to be at the airport 2 hours before your flight.

 Santiago to Puerto Montt